zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 }
 ```

 Unfortunately, the new instance cannot avoid the delegation.
-The conclusion is:
+The conclusion is
+that event if we suppressed the problem of the exponential growth of code,

 * The composition issue is over, `ScannedBanknote` can be accompanied by paper rectangles only
 * The delegation issue still persists, i.e. behavior and type degrade on every successive mapping

-#####Dynamic Traits Mapping Issues
+#####Mapping Currencies To Items by Dynamic Traits

 In this paragraph we will try if the above-mentioned problems disappears if
 we use dynamic traits.